Doctor of Nursing Practice (DNP)

 DNP in Executive Leadership (DNP-EL)

-The Post-Master’s DNP in Executive Leadership (DNP-EL) program develops master’s-prepared nurses who already have leadership experience with the executive-level skills to lead systems and organizational change.
+The DNP in Executive Leadership prepares nurses who have current leadership experience with the executive-level skills to lead organizational change.

 DNP in Nurse Anesthesia (DNP-NA)

-The Post-BSN entry DNP program for Nurse Anesthesia Program (DNP-NA) is designed to prepare graduates for the full scope of nurse anesthesia practice, meeting the essentials for DNP education and additional APRN competencies and standards.
+The DNP in Nurse Anesthesia is designed to prepare graduates for the full scope of nurse anesthesia practice, meeting the essentials for DNP education and additional APRN competencies and standards.

 Program Outcomes